 6. Normal salary amounts

-Make your life and payment easier by signing up for an EasyPay account or link your current payment system to EasyPay.
-It’s free to use with your Onlinejobs.ph account.
+Simplify your payments by signing up for an EasyPay account or linking your current payment system to EasyPay.
+It’s a free feature with your Onlinejobs.ph account.

 8. Paypal, Payoneer and other options